Shoulder injuries - specialist in Helsinki and Espoo

 Biceps tendon injuries

-The biceps muscle is firmly attached to the coracoid in the top part of the upper arm.
-The other so-called long tendon of the biceps goes around the front of the shoulder in a narrow bony groove, attaching to the top edge of the elbow cavity.
-In its bottom part, the biceps muscle is attached to the radius in the top part of the forearm.
+The biceps muscle attaches firmly to the coracoid process at the top of the upper arm.
+Another, the so-called long biceps tendon, loops in a narrow bony groove at the front of the shoulder inside the joint, attaching to the upper edge of the glenoid fossa.
+At its lower end, the biceps muscle attaches to the upper part of the forearm, to the radius bone.

-Symptoms relating to the long tendon of the biceps are particularly common with people who do throwing sports as well as swimmers.
-The tendon chafes in its bony groove through repeated movements and may become inflamed.
-Symptoms include pains that are localised to the front part of the shoulder.
-Lifting motions done from the front with an extended upper limb are painful.
-The biceps tendon is often also tender when pressed in the top part of the upper arm in its bony groove.
-Treatment naturally includes calming down the inflamed and irritated tendon with rest and a course of anti-inflammatory drugs.
-Cold compresses a few times a day in the shoulder area alleviate the pain.
-In the case of a prolonged inflammation, cortisone injections are also used to calm down the inflammation.
+Symptoms of the long tendon of the biceps are common, especially in athletes who practice throwing sports and swimmers.
+The tendon rubs in its bony groove with repetitive movements and may become inflamed.
+Symptoms include pain localized to the front of the shoulder.
+Lifting movements performed from the front with the upper limb extended are painful.
+The biceps tendon is often also tender when pressed in its bony groove in the upper arm.
+Treatment is naturally to soothe the inflamed and irritated tendon with rest and a course of anti-inflammatory medication.
+Cold baths a few times a day in the shoulder area relieve pain.
+In prolonged inflammation, cortisone injections are also used to calm the inflammation.

-Biceps tendon ailments, such as ruptures or fraying, can also manifest themselves as different kinds of shoulder pain states.
-A rupture usually doesn’t need surgical treatment, only time.
-Fraying, on the other hand, may require treatment: either cutting or reattachment.
-An expert orthopaedist can advise you on the right option.
+Biceps tendon problems, such as rupture or fraying, can also manifest as various shoulder pain conditions.
+A rupture usually does not require surgery, just time.
+A fraying, on the other hand, may require treatment: either rupture or reattachment.
+An expert orthopedist can advise on the right option.

 In association with a wrenching injury of the shoulder or a fall, the structures that keep the biceps tendon in its bony groove may be damaged.
 Through this, the tendon tries to slip out of the groove when turning the upper limb in an external rotation.
 Symptoms are pain or a clear intermittent popping sound in the front part of the shoulder, particularly in association with external rotations of the upper arm.
 The syndrome also often includes tearing of the subscapularis tendon.
 Tennis serves and throwing become impossible because of the pain.
 Treatment in the initial stage is alleviating the inflammatory reaction and pain after the injury, and restoring paths of motion through physiotherapeutic methods.
 After this it is assessed whether detrimental symptoms will remain.
 In surgical treatment of a tendon that is trying to move out of position, the tendon can be reattached to the top part of the upper arm.
 If the tendon is in a bad condition due to fraying, it can simply be cut.
 Together with the cutting, the shape of the biceps changes a little, but the action does not cause functional detriment as such – the biceps muscle is still firmly attached to the coracoid.
 In the case of young, active people, the primary aim is to reattach the tendon.